sjokic/IML/README.md

 # IML
-Project assignment for the Introduction to Machine Learning course @ ETHZ.
+Project assignments for the Introduction to Machine Learning course @ ETHZ.

 All assignments passed the hardest grading baseline.